Four Things You Can Do NOW

 -

-Volunteer with local organizations that help vulnerable populations - this includes food banks, low-cost medical clinics, law firms that work with immigrant populations, GLBQT ally organizations, etc
+Volunteer with local organizations that help vulnerable populations - this includes food banks, low-cost medical clinics, law firms that work with immigrant populations, LGBTQ ally organizations, etc.

 -